Satwa/rendu2-player-js/README.md

  - Fix preview not working correctly
  - Improve mobile support *(such as double tap, to go forward/backward)*
  - Add a big PLAY button on center when not playing
+ - Add a way to disable auto-remember of video state (audio and time)